IRB & Research Compliance

 Institutional Review Board

-The Institutional Review Board (IRB) is charged with the review of proposed research protocols to ensure that the rights of human subjects are protected and that risk of harm to subjects is minimized.
+The Institutional Review Board (IRB) is charged with the review of proposed research protocols to ensure that the rights of human subjects are protected and that the risk of harm to subjects is minimized.
 The framework for the protection of human subjects is set in Federal regulation.

 IRB members review all assigned research protocols to ensure that: